+- reaching agreement or consensus

+- negotiating the outcome

-• treating the feedback/comments received as a "vote", where the majority view must be recommended and adopted.
+- treating the views received as a "vote", where the majority view must be recommended and adopted.

-When a decision is made not to consult, then the Council will generally only engage to the level of informing - which in this case would probably mean telling residents and communities of the decision that has been or will be made.
-The risks of not consulting need to be carefully considered in all of these situations.
-These risks include:
+When a decision is made not to consult, then the Council will inform residents and communities about why that decision was made and the other options considered alongside the decision.
+The implications of not consulting need to be carefully considered in all of these situations.
+These implications include: